TheMichaelHope/ParaAI/README.md

 * That it’s posting AI-generated tweets.
 * That those tweets are curated by you (or not curated by you)
 * The Twitter account of who maintains the bot (should be your account)
-* The Twitter account(s) the bot is parodying/ is based upon. (should be accounts you have access to/permission to use for this)
+* The Twitter account(s) the bot is parodying/based on. (should be accounts you have access to/permission to use for this)

 **It should also very clearly indicate that it is not a real human being.** A username like 'PersonAI' or 'PersonBot' should do fine.